ArcaneEngineer/ECS-tutorials/part4.md

 By the end [part 3](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part3.md), we had set up our Entity-Component System (ECS) proof-of-concept -- Tiny Tanks -- that demonstrates generalised entity-component population and initialisation phases.
 It uses complex (object-based) and (de)activatable components.

-In terms of game logic updates and rendering, our ECS is still tightly coupled and application-specific.
-In part 4, we will _refactor_ again: without changing existing functionality, we'll conclude making our existing ECS less application-specific.
+In terms of game logic updates, our ECS is still tightly coupled and application-specific.
+In part 4, we will _refactor_ again: touching a minimal amount of code, we'll make our ECS less application-specific.

  We'll do this using _systems_, the third part of the ECS triad.

 ## Technical overview

-Our ECS update and rendering phases will each be generalised.
-We will continue to use our specialised `componentsByIndex` concrete data and type-information array, and type information provided by our `entityArcheTypes` array.
+We will continue to use and update our specialised `componentsByIndex` concrete data and type-information array, and type information provided by our `entityArcheTypes` array.

-We will further differentiate the `TANK` and `BULLET` archetypes by adding some additional components to them, in preparation for the use of _systems_.
-This will not change existing functionality.
+We will also begin the use of _systems_.
+These are, in essence, the `update*` functions we have been using so far.
+However, they are more constrained in the way they operate, and need to satisfy _system dependencies_ in terms of components, in order to work.
+More on this shortly.

 ## Writing the Code